Skip to content

 'demo',

-# Corresponding to the second placeholder ?, parameter value is an array, automatically expands into multiple values.
+# Corresponds to the second parameter placeholder ?, the parameter value is an array, automatically expanded into multiple values

 [ 'error', 'warning' ]